 Reasons Why You Should Get Yourself a Mini Doodle Dog

 - Bond well with children: These social animals are all about receiving and giving love.
 That includes everyone, including strangers, cats, other dogs, and children.
 Children are usually highly energetic, and mini Doodles need someone to match their energy.
 As mini Doodles are much smaller than standard Doodles, the risk of knocking over the child is lower.
 However, you shouldn’t leave your child unattended.
-Some mini Doodles come from a line of hunting and herding dogs.
-These instincts may kick in at any time.
+Some mini Doodles come from a line of hunting and herding dogs, and these instincts may kick in at any time.

 Things to Consider Before Getting a Mini Doodle

-- Bathing them
+- Bathe them

 - Veterinary care and medication

 These are just a few things that will keep you occupied.
 The list is unending.
 Some people say raising a dog is uncannily similar to raising a child.
 It’s a lot of work, and you must be dedicated to the process.

 If you think rearing a dog doesn’t require money, you might need to think again.
 Mini Doodles require a certain amount of financial investment from you to meet their needs.

 - Veterinary expenses